Collection: Design Systems

-This is a collection of work showcasing my involvement in design systems at various capacities for various products and organizations.
+This is a showcase of my involvement in design systems at various capacities for various products and organizations.
 It is not an in-depth analysis, but a brief overview of my experience and contributions since 2012.

 Practical Work